-According to Jill Elliott, a registered dietitian nutritionist with Medical City Dallas Hospital and Medical City Children’s Hospitals in Dallas, 128,000 Americans end up in the ER annually due to food poisoning from a smorgasbord of sources: deli meats, soft cheeses, cucumbers, spinach, even caramel apples and peanut butter.
+According to Jill Elliott, a registered dietitian nutritionist with Medical City Dallas Hospital and Medical City Children’s Hospitals in Dallas, 128,000 Americans end up in the ER annually due to food poisoning from a smorgasbord of sources: deli meats, soft cheeses, cucumbers, spinach, even caramel apples and pistachios.
 The list — or should we say listeria — goes on.

 Many of these foods are supposed to be healthy for us, so how can we eat them and not get sick?
 First, it’s helpful to recognize the symptoms of food poisoning.
 If you’ve never had it, think of your worst bout with the stomach flu.
 The problem is, symptoms may appear almost immediately or they may take weeks to develop, so it’s often hard to pinpoint what you’ve contracted and where you may have picked it up unless you’re tracking everything you eat and drink.